kuninsoft/habit-tracker/README.md

 This small app is aimed to remind you, that whenever you unexpectedly do a bad habit, you still have a lot of good habits up your sleeve.
 It could be routine things: doing the dishes, cleaning the room, making your bed; or it could be something more specific, like working out, doing your favorite hobbies, getting up at specific time, etc.

 Your day can be thought of as a number of points.
 When you do a good habit, you gain a point, and when you do a bad habit, you lose a point.

+## Try it!

+It is available by the URL: https://brave-water-0a407561e.3.azurestaticapps.net/